jzebor/cvssfuzz/README.md

 ### As a stand-alone command line utility.
 ```
 cvssfuzz --help
 ```

 ## Configuration
 CVSS Fuzz can be configured to suit various testing needs.
-Refer to the config.py file for configurable parameters.
+Refer to the settings.py file for configurable parameters.

+### Iterations
+Iterations is just as it sounds.
+Configuration how many fuzzed vectors you want.
+Choosing a value of 0 causes it to run forever.
+CAUTION: Choosing a value of 0 can lead to out of memory conditions.
+Be mindful until I fix that part in the code.

 ### Fuzzers
+Fuzzers can be configured to use one of the following options.

-- Random: Random entries taken from valid values per metric.
+- random: Random entries taken from valid values per metric.
 All output should be valid CVSS vector strings.
-- Shuffle: Shuffles a randomly generated string.
+- shuffle: Shuffles a randomly generated string.
 All output should be valid CVSS vector strings, just in a shuffled order.
-- Invalid: Insert an invalid metric value for a random metric.
+- invalid: Insert an invalid metric value for a random metric.
-- Insane: A random metric is chosen and substituted with an bad value (hex, url encoded, base64 encoded, etc)
+- insane: A random metric is chosen and substituted with an bad value (hex, url encoded, base64 encoded, etc)
-- Missing: Drop a random metric from the vector.
+- missing: Drop a random metric from the vector.
-- Duplicate: Duplicate a random metric from the vector.
+- duplicate: Duplicate a random metric from the vector.
-- Lowecase: Lowercase a random metric from the vector.
+- lowecase: Lowercase a random metric from the vector.
+- missing: Drop a random metric from the vector.
-- Missing Prefix: Drop the version prefix.
+- missing_prefix: Drop the version prefix from the vector.

+### Versions
+Versions dictate the version to use for fuzzing.
+Currently only CVSS 4.0 and CVSS 3.1 are supported.

 ### Categories
+Categories are how you can define which specific metric groups to fuzz.

 #### CVSS 4.0
-- Base: Just the base metrics (CVSS 4.0 OR CVSS 3.1)
+- Base: Just the base metrics
-- Threat: Base + Threat (CVSS 4.0)
+- Threat: Base + Threat
-- Environmental: Base + Environmental (CVSS 4.0)
+- Environmental: Base + Environmental
-- Supplemental: Base + Threat + Environmental + Supplemental (CVSS 4.0)
+- Supplemental: Base + Threat + Environmental + Supplemental
-- All: Base + Threat + Environmental + Supplemental (CVSS 4.0)
+- All: Base + Threat + Environmental + Supplemental

 #### CVSS 3.1
-- Base: Just the base metrics (CVSS 3.1)
+- Base: Just the base metrics
 - Temporal: Base + Temporal
 - Environmental: Base + Environmental
 - All: Base + Temporal + Environmental

 ## Contributing
 Contributions to CVSS Fuzz are welcome!
-Please read the CONTRIBUTING.md file for guidelines on how to contribute.

 ## License
-CVSS Fuzz is licensed under the MIT License.
+CVSS Fuzz is licensed under the BSD 2-Clause License.
 See the LICENSE file for more information.

-## Security
-Open a security issue and it will be dealt with promptly.

 ## Defects and Security Issues
 For defects, feature requests and generally non-security related issues please open an issue.